soundpaint/binaries/README.md

-# binaries
+# Precompiled Binaries

-Collection of precompiled binaries from my other repositories.
+This repository contains a collection of precompiled binaries from my other repositories.
 I will eventually update the binaries.
-For getting the latest (source) code, please go immediately to the proper repository and fetch it from there.
+However, for getting the latest (source) code, you really should go immediately to the according repository and fetch the code directly from there.